aimms/how-to/Articles/665/665-zip-library.rst

 .. aimms:procedure:: zip::pr_zipFolderToFile(sp_folderName,sp_destinationFile)

-    Parses :token:`mappingFile` to create a mapping called :token:`mappingName`.
-The function will return 1 on success, or 0 on failure.

-    :param mappingName: the name of the mapping to be created
-    :param mappingFile: the relative path to the mapping file to be parsed.

-    *   ``sp_folderName`` The folder name to compress.
+    :param sp_folderName: the folder name to compress.
-    *   ``sp_destinationFile`` The file name to store the archive into.
+    :param sp_destinationFile: the file name to store the archive into.

 .. aimms:procedure:: zip::pr_unzipFileToFolder(sp_fileName,sp_destinationFolderName)

-    *   ``sp_fileName`` The file that contains the archive.
+    :param sp_fileName: the file that contains the archive.

-    *   ``sp_destinationFolderName`` The folder to store the uncompressed contents.
+    :param sp_destinationFolderName: the folder to store the uncompressed contents.

 Minimal Requirements
 ----------------------